Windsor Castle: State Apartments

 The ground floor of the State Apartments retains various famous medieval features.
 The 14th-century Great Undercroft still survives, some 193 ft long by 31 ft wide, divided into 13 bays.
-At the time of the 1992 fire, the Undercroft had been divided into smaller rooms; the area is now opened up to form a single space in an effort to echo the undercrofts at Fountains and Rievaulx Abbeys, although the floor remains artificially raised for convenience of use.
+At the time of the 1992 fire, the Undercroft had been divided into smaller rooms; the area is now opened up to form a single space in an effort to echo the undercrofts at Fountains Abbey and Rievaulx Abbey, although the floor remains artificially raised for convenience of use.
 The "beautifully vaulted" 14th-century Larderie passage runs alongside the Kitchen Courtyard and is decorated with carved royal roses, marking its construction by Edward III.

 Lower Ward

 The Lower Ward lies below and to the west of the Round Tower, reached through the Norman Gate.
 Originally largely of medieval design, most of the Lower Ward was renovated or reconstructed during the mid-Victorian period by Anthony Salvin and Edward Blore, to form a "consistently Gothic composition".
 The Lower Ward holds St George's Chapel and most of the buildings associated with the Order of the Garter.

 On the north side of the Lower Ward is St George's Chapel.
-This huge building is the spiritual home of the Order of the Knights of the Garter and dates from the late 15th and early 16th century, designed in the Perpendicular Gothic style.
+This huge building is the spiritual home of the Order of the Garter and dates from the late 15th and early 16th century, designed in the Perpendicular Gothic style.
 The ornate wooden choir stalls are of 15th century design, having been restored and extended by Henry Emlyn at the end of the 18th century, and are decorated with a unique set of brass plates showing the arms of the Knights of the Garter over the last six centuries.
 On the west side, the chapel has a grand Victorian door and staircase, used on ceremonial occasions.
-The east stained glass window is Victorian, and the oriel window to the north side of it was built by Henry VIII for Catherine of Aragon.
+The east stained glass window is Victorian, and the oriel window to the north side of it was commissioned by Henry VIII for Catherine of Aragon.
 The vault in front of the altar houses the remains of Henry VIII, Jane Seymour and Charles I, with Edward IV buried nearby.
 The chapel is considered by historian John Robinson to be "one of the supreme achievements of English Perpendicular Gothic" design.

-At the east end of St George's Chapel is the Lady Chapel, originally built by Henry III in the 13th century and converted into the Albert Memorial Chapel between 1863 and 1873 by George Gilbert Scott.
+At the east end of St George's Chapel is the Lady Chapel, originally commissioned by Henry III in the 13th century and converted into the Albert Memorial Chapel between 1863 and 1873 by George Gilbert Scott.
 Built to commemorate the life of Prince Albert, the ornate chapel features lavish decoration and works in marble, glass mosaic and bronze by Henri de Triqueti, Susan Durant, Alfred Gilbert and Antonio Salviati.
 The east door of the chapel, covered in ornamental ironwork, is the original door from 1246.